percona/everest-doc/docs/use/database_view.md

 - **Restore database from a backup**

-    You can restore a database with Percona Everest.
+    With Percona Everest, you have the ability to restore your database using a backup.
 To restore your database, click the ellipsis (...) menu next to the database, then click **Restore database from a backup**.
-For detailed information see, the [restore a database from a backup](createBackups/RestoreBackup.md) section.
+For more in-depth instructions on how to restore a database, refer to the [restore a database from a backup](createBackups/RestoreBackup.md) section.

 - **Suspend the database**